Updated: August 2018

 Students could examine predator-prey interactions between local aquatic organisms.
 Of particular interest would be projects that follow up on our previous studies examining factors that influence predation by sea stars and crabs on native and introduced mussels, and the effects of bird predation on intertidal organisms.

-There are many aspects of the introduced mussel study that would provide interesting student projects; e.g., field studies of the distribution of mussel species and their hybrids in different habitats, recruitment of mussel larvae, relative growth and survival under different environmental conditions (temperature, salinity).
+There are many aspects of the introduced mussel study that would provide interesting student projects; e.g., an updated field study of the distribution of mussel species and their hybrids in different habitats, recruitment of mussel larvae, relative growth and survival under different environmental conditions (temperature, salinity).

-Students could also become involved in studies of the distribution and abundance of eelgrass beds and bacterial mats in Puget Sound and restoration efforts in particular locations.
-Studies of water quality and its effects on local organisms and communities would also be potential projects.
+Students could also become involved in studies of the distribution and abundance of eelgrass beds, bacterial mats, and microbes in Puget Sound.
+Studies of water quality and sediment quality and their effects on local organisms and communities would also be potential projects.

 Studies into the sulfide-seep habitats that we have found in Commencement Bay and other areas may also be of interest.
-This could involve molecular techniques and the use of light and electron microscopy to identify and enumerate members of the bacterial communities.
+There are many opportunities for research projects on symbioses between different organisms in Puget Sound (e.g., eelgrass and microbes, marine invertebrates or fishes and their microbiome, sulfide-oxidizing bacteria and crabs in sulfide seeps).
+These studies could involve the collection of environmental samples from field sites along with biogeochemical data, molecular techniques (qPCR, high throughput sequencing) and the use of light and electron microscopy to identify and enumerate members of the microbial communities.

 *Rogers, T., Elliott, J.K.
-2012.
+2013.
 Differences in relative abundance and size structure of the sea stars Pisaster ochraceus and Evasterias troschelii among habitat types in Puget Sound, Washington, USA.
-Marine Biology: in press.
+Marine Biology 160:853–865.

 Elliott, J.K., K. Holmes*, R. Chambers*, K. Leon*, and P. Wimberger.
 2008.
 Differences in morphology and habitat use among the native mussel Mytilus trossulus, the non-native M. galloprovincialis, and their hybrids in Puget Sound, WA.
 Marine Biology: 156:39–53.